High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: TLR modes and high-frequency decoupling

 We can now determine the normal modes by solving this one-dimensional wave equation.
 We do so by substituting sinusoidally oscillating solutions with temporal frequency $\omega$:

 which gives

 The solution of the wave equation in Eq.~(\ref{Eq:WaveEquationU}) can be expressed as

 where $k=\sqrt{\omega^2 cl}$.
-The parameters $k$ and $x_0$ are parameters that are determined by the boundary conditions.
+The parameters $k$ and $x_0$ are determined by the boundary conditions.
 It is worth noting here that, since the differential equation and boundary conditions are linear, they do not impose any conditions on $u_c$.
-As we will see below, $u_c$ will be governed by energy quantization.
+As we will see below, since $u_c$ is the amplitude of current oscillations, it will be governed by energy quantization, especially when analyzing the ground state of the system.
 Considering the boundary condition at $x=X$, we can write $u(x)$ as

 The boundary condition at $x=0$ now gives

 and therefore